 - Form Interrogatories

-Judicial Council approved Form Interrogatories have boxes a party can check with certain questions.
+Judicial Council approved Form Interrogatories have boxes a party can check with specific questions.
 So the Court will typically want to know the answers too.
 Most of all, these are an excellent method to use to obtain basic info like birth dates, whether or not the other party has a liability insurance policy.
-That way we know if some kinds of coverage for the accident or mishap, etc. is available.
+That way we know if some kinds of coverage for the accident or mishap, etc. are available.

 Sometimes Responses are “No Response At All”?

 Some guidelines must be followed by the party that receives the interrogatories in providing the answers to the questions they received.
 Along with these guidelines, there is a time frame.
 So the answers must usually be returned within 30 days.
-The questions must be returned as written answers within the period given.
+The items must be replaced as written answers within the period given.
 The responses must also be verified, or they constitute “no response at all” (See Appleton v.
 Superior Court.)

-The written answers to these questions are required to be true to the best of the individual’s knowledge.
+The written answers to these questions are required to be accurate to the best of the individual’s knowledge.
 And the written content must have a written verification to this fact.
 As discussed, the questions in the interrogatories will usually be about the individual’s background, such as past injury claims, past medical histories.

 Also, questions about work histories are often asked.
 Focusing on specific types of questions can help in the discovery of evidence.
 Some of this can be used while other kinds not permitted to be used in court.

 The questions might involve how specific injuries occurred from the incident and potential witnesses.
 How interrogatories are conducted differs from one state to another, with each having their own rules and guidelines that must be followed.
 In all events, it is essential to retain a personal injury lawyer.
 Most of all, get one knowledgeable about the state the incident occurred in.
 That way they know how the state deals with the questions and answers for discovery.